skycoin/skywire-testnet/integration/InteractiveEnvironments.md

 The following steps will be performed:

-1. copy sw*.json and start-restart-visorB.sh into skywire directory
+1. copy sw*.json and start-restart-nodeB.sh into skywire directory
 2. Create 9 tmux windows:
    1. MSGD: messaging-discovery
    2. MSG: messaging-server
    3. TRD: transport-discovery
    4. RF: route-finder
    5. SN: setup-node
-   6. VisorA: first visor running with generic/visorA.json
+   6. NodeA: first node running with generic/nodeA.json
-   7. VisorB: first visor running with intermediary-visorB.json
+   7. NodeB: first node running with intermediary-nodeB.json
-   8. VisorC: first visor running with generic/visorC.json
+   8. NodeC: first node running with generic/nodeC.json
    9. shell: new shell for interactive exploration
 3. ENV-vars in shell-window:
    1. $MSG_PK, $SN_PK - public keys of messaging-server and setup-node
-   2. $PK_A, $PK_B, $PK_C - public keys of visor_A, visor_B, visor_C
+   2. $PK_A, $PK_B, $PK_C - public keys of node_A, node_B, node_C
    3. $RPC_A, $RPC_B, $RPC_C - `--rpc` param for ../skywire/skywire-cli
-   4. $CHAT_A, $CHAT_B - addresses and ports for `skychat`-apps on visor_A and visor_C
+   4. $CHAT_A, $CHAT_B - addresses and ports for `skychat`-apps on node_A and node_C
 4. Aliases in shell-window: `CLI_A`, `CLI_B`, `CLI_C`

 ### SSH Test Environment